crosire/reshade-shaders/REFERENCE.md

 		SRGBWriteEnable = false;

 		// Enable or disable color and alpha blending.
+		// Don't forget to also set "ClearRenderTargets" to "false" if you want to blend with existing data in a render target.
 		BlendEnable = false;

 		// The operator used for color and alpha blending.